Skip to main content

 • Effective dose range: 320 mg/day

-• Studied populations: adults with mild cognitive impairment or cardiometabolic disorders, mixed populations including healthy individuals and those with cardiometabolic diseases
+• Studied populations: older adults (aged 60-80 years) with mild cognitive impairment or cardiometabolic disorders, and mixed populations including both healthy individuals and those with cardiometabolic diseases

 Caveats: Evidence base is small (only 3 studies) — conclusions should be considered preliminary.
 Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-One study (2017 meta-analysis) showed high heterogeneity (I² = 85.2%), suggesting variability in effects across included RCTs.
+The meta-analysis showed high heterogeneity (I² = 85.2%), indicating substantial variability across included trials.

 Doses used in studies